The Royal Air Force (RAF)

 The Royal International Air Tattoo

 Unfortunately RIAT has been cancelled for 2026 due to the ongoing situation in the middle east.
-We're sure that it will be again next year though, so keep a look out for more information in the next few months on how to get your free tickets to RIAT 2027.
+We're sure that it will be happening again next year though, so keep a look out for more information in the next few months on how to get your free tickets to RIAT 2027.

 The RAF offers a range of hands-on activities for Scouts, from one-hour STEM sessions to full-day programmes, challenges and competitions.